 Simple Weekly Planner Printables

-Above you see the first page of the two page layout.
+Above you see the first page of the two-page layout.
 As you can see I kept it all really simple.
 There is room to write down your top three tasks for the week, as well space to choose a weekly focus or goals.
 I find that sometimes if I set myself an area or idea to focus on it really helps me make the most out of my time.
-Rather than trying to cram different list categories in at the bottom I left it open for you to use as you want.
+Rather than trying to cram different list categories at the bottom, I left it open for you to use as you want.